femisimon/pytoon/README.md

-# PyTOON
+# toonit

-PyTOON is a compact, human-friendly serializer for **TOON – Token-Oriented Object Notation**.
+toonit is a compact, human-friendly serializer for **TOON – Token-Oriented Object Notation**.
 It includes a Python scanner, parser, encoder, decoder, and CLI so you can round-trip Python structures through the TOON format.